jmelcr/jmelcr.github.io/aboutme.md

 ---

 # About me

+Discovering new paths and directions is one of the main driving forces in my research.
+I especially like introducing new perspectives, new points of view.
+Looking at a known or completely new subject from different angles helps me to stay on top of things - beacuse - being on top of things is an attribute I find in many great scientists.

 ## Research interests:

--   Membrane fusion
+-   Merging experiments and theory together
+-   Biological membranes, model membranes and membrane models, membrane fusion, membrane proteins
 -   Polarization and electronic continuum correction (ECC)
--   Transmembrane potential of living cells, especially neurons
+-   Transmembrane potential of living cells, probes of neural activity
--   membrane protein interaction
--   free energy methods, Markov state modeling and neural networks

-## Knowledge and methods

--   Gromacs, NAMD, VMD, openMM
--   cp2k, Gaussian
--   Replica exchange, dAFED, REUS, MetaD
--   Markov state modeling, dTRAM and WHAM
+-   Markov state modeling, Free energy methods, hybrid approaches and coarse graining
--   openMP, openMPI
+-   Machine learning and deep learning for biomolecules
+-   Open collaboration research

-## Experience
+## Other experiences

 -   HPC and massively parallel computing
 -   GPU computing
--   coding (Fortran, python, bash, Git)
--   soft matter and biological simulation
 -   ab-initio, QM/MM and BO-dynamical calculations
 -   chemical and biological laboratory
+-   technical skills:
+    -   coding (Fortran, python, BASH, Git)
+    -   Gromacs, NAMD, openMM, VMD, MDAnalysis, mdtraj, PluMeD
+    -   MSM, Replica exchange, dAFED, REUS, MetaD
+    -   cp2k, Gaussian

 ## Education